Station 32 - West Seattle Junction

 Located in the center of West Seattle, Station 32 currently houses an engine company (E32), a ladder unit (L11), a medic unit (M32) and a reserve medic unit.

 Station 32 is about 40 years old and is ready for replacement.
 Its building systems are old, and the station offers inadequate space for modern apparatus and staffing levels.
 It is also out of regulatory compliance in many areas, and is structurally substandard for seismic survivability.

 Given Station 32's current condition as well as its capacity to play a more central role in West Seattle, a full rebuild of this facility makes more sense than a piecemeal renovation.

 The rebuild will create space to house one of the City's three new emergency fragmentation caches within Station 32.
-Each fragmentation cache would be positioned to respond to seismic and manmade disasters that could isolate certain areas of the City due to bridge damage or debris blockage.
+Each fragmentation cache would be positioned to respond to seismic and man-made disasters that could isolate certain areas of Seattle due to bridge damage or debris blockage.
 Construction of space to house the caches will provide the City with future flexibility to deliver this enhanced service at a minimal up-front capital cost.